Skip to content

 Jean,

 Without the baking soda, it’s taffy.
 In fact, there’s a story floating out there that says the way peanut brittle was discovered is that someone was making taffy and accidently added baking soda.
-I’m not sure how one would have such an accident but somebody seems to think that happened! :)
+I’m not sure how one would have such an accident but somebody seems to think that happened! 🙂

-2. Karen Pearce permalink
+Karen Pearce says

 Jackie, my FIL expects my homemade peanut brittle every year for Christmas.
 When I say expects, I mean he will grab his tin of peanut brittle and take it straight to his hiding place.
 Although I will say, I do all my heating of sugar and syrups in the microwave.
 Takes no time at all and comes out great!
 I also use freeze dried peanuts and use less salt.